 Have the New York State English Language Arts Learning Standards changed?

 In January 2011, the Board of Regents adopted the P-12 Common Core Learning Standards for English Language Arts & Literacy, which schools began to implement in school year 2012-13.
-To learn more about the P-12 Common Core Learning Standards for ELA & Literacy, please visit the EngageNY Common Core website at
+To learn more about the P-12 Common Core Learning Standards for ELA & Literacy, please visit the EngageNY Common Core website.

 Are the English language arts learning standards applicable to all content areas?